-2.3 Junior - A person may compete as a Junior through December 31 of the calendar year in which his or her 20th birthday occurs.
-Individuals who have National Guard, Reserve, or active duty status and receive support (as defined in Rule 2.2) may not compete as Juniors.

-2.3.1 Intermediate Junior - A Junior may also compete as an Intermediate Junior from January 1, of the calendar year in which his or her 15th birthday occurs through December 31 of the calendar year in which his or her 17th birthday occurs.

-2.3.2 Sub-Junior - A Junior may also compete as a Sub-Junior through December 31, of the calendar year in which his or her 14th birthday occurs.
+- 2.2.1 Senior A person may compete as a senior provided the person is 65 years old or older on the first day of competition. - 2.3 Junior - A person may compete as a Junior through December 31 of the calendar year in which his or her 20th birthday occurs.
+Individuals who have National Guard, Reserve, or active duty status and receive support (as defined in Rule 2.2) may not compete as Juniors. - 2.3.1 Intermediate Junior A Junior may also compete as an Intermediate Junior from January 1, of the calendar year in which his or her 15th birthday occurs through December 31 of the calendar year in which his or her 17th birthday occurs. - 2.3.2 Sub-Junior A Junior may also compete as a Sub-Junior through December 31, of the calendar year in which his or her 14th birthday occurs.